 - Work together after the storm.
 Once the storm has passed, your children can help pick up tree limbs or other debris that blew into your yard.
 If there is serious damage to the home, living arrangements may need to be altered, such as sharing a bedroom.
 Once things settle down, set aside time to talk with your children about how they feel.
 Emotional trauma can take months to heal at any age.

-Sara Rivero-Conil is a licensed psychologist with the Nicklaus Children's Hospital, formerly Miami Children's Hospital, Department of Psychiatry.
+Sara Rivero-Conil is a licensed psychologist with the Nicklaus Children's Hospital, Department of Psychiatry.